PRVRobotics/Sojourner-WRO-FutureEngineers-2026/Code/README.md

 # Systems Thinking process of version 2.1
 This version of the program was developed for Version 1 of our robot.
 Since this version used larger wheels, we set the directional motor to operate at 40% speed.
 The acceleration motor was set to 75% speed to provide greater precision and control during movement.

 The program begins by positioning the wheels in a relatively straight position.
 The robot is then programmed to move forward for 1,400 degrees using the acceleration motor.
-After completing this movement, the directional motor turns 30 degrees to the right.
-Finally, the acceleration motor moves the robot forward for an additional 700 degrees.
+After completing this movement, the directional motor turns 30 degrees to the right, followed by the acceleration motor moving the robot forward for an additional 700 degrees.
+Next, the directional motor turns 35 degrees to the left.
+Finally, the acceleration motor moves the robot forward for another 200 degrees.

 # Version 2.2
 <img width="335" height="367" alt="image" src="https://github.com/user-attachments/assets/c67ae944-db80-43da-8bb4-32da5e57f5dd" />